Bank of Bhagyalakshmi: Development

-Abhishek M, making his directorial debut, wrote the story, screenplay, and dialogues.
+Abhishek Manjunath, making his directorial debut, wrote the story, screenplay, and dialogues.
 The film was conceptualized during the COVID-19 lockdown when director Abhishek M initially planned it as a short film but later expanded it into a full-length feature.
 Produced by H.K.
 Prakash (known for RangiTaranga), the project aimed to blend humor with a thrilling narrative.
 Principal photography was completed in mid-2025.

 Actor Ajay Rao was originally announced as the lead actor when the project was first revealed in late October 2022.
 The film was introduced as a collaboration between Ajay Rao and debutant director Abhishek M, with producer H.K.
 Prakash backing the project.
 Ajay Rao even hinted at unveiling the first look of his 30th film under his own production around that time.
 However, the casting changed later, and Ajay Rao was replaced by Dheekshith Shetty as the lead actor during production updates in mid-2024.